 “I hope you’re well,” she said.

 There was no cruelty in it.
-No performance.
-That was what undid me.

 I left before the meal.

+I drove back to San Francisco with the radio off and both hands fixed to the wheel as if I were holding myself together by force.
 When I got home, the apartment was dark.
 Amanda was away at some fundraiser I had forgotten to attend.
-The city shone through the glass.
-My jacket slipped from my hand onto the floor.
+The city shone through the glass in all its cold, expensive perfection.
+My jacket slipped from my hand and landed on the floor.

 And for the first time in many years, I cried.